Trish Stratus: 25th Anniversary Tour (2024–present)

-During the WrestleMania XL pre-show, as a face, Stratus returned for a backstage interview with Cathy Kelley, as a face, where she was asked about Becky Lynch's match against Rhea Ripley for the Women's World Championship.
+During the WrestleMania XL pre-show Stratus returned for a backstage interview with Cathy Kelley, as a face, where she was asked about Becky Lynch's match against Rhea Ripley for the Women's World Championship.
 When asked if she would return to WWE again, Trish paused before answering, "you just never know."
 On July 6, Stratus would host Money in the Bank in her hometown at Toronto.

-She made her in-ring return in the Royal Rumble 2025, entering as the 25th entrant to coincide with her 25th anniversary in WWE.
+She made her in-ring return in the Royal Rumble on February 1, 2025, entering as the 25th entrant to coincide with her 25th anniversary in WWE.
 She eliminated Candice LeRae before being eliminated by Nia Jax.
-Following this, Stratus returned on the Smackdown brand and began a feud with Nia Jax and Candice LeRae, whilst at the same time aligning with WWE Women's Champion Tiffany Stratton.
-At Elimination Chamber 2025, Stratus teamed up with Stratton and faced Jax and LeRae in a winning effort.
+Following this, Stratus returned on the Smackdown brand and began a feud with Nia Jax and Candice LeRae, whilst at the same time aligning with Tiffany Stratton, the WWE Women's Champion.
+At Elimination Chamber on March 1, Stratus teamed up with Stratton and faced Jax and LeRae in a winning effort.

 At Evolution on July 13, Stratus unsuccessfully challenged Stratton for the WWE Women's Championship in her first world title match since 2006, but received a standing ovation after the match.